pkallberg/help.nitrous.io/_posts/2013-10-4-postgresql.md

 ### Connecting via Rails

+First, start PostgreSQL with the following command:

+    parts start postgresql

 To create a Rails app with PostgreSQL configured, run the following command:

     rails new appname -d postgresql